Jaymon/captain/README.md

 #!/usr/bin/env python

 def main(foo=False, bar=0, *args):
+    '''fancy script description'''
     return 0
 ```

-You can get a list of all available scripts in a directory by running commands with no arguments:
+You can get a list of all available scripts in a directory by running captain with no arguments:

-    $ pyc
+    $ captain

 ## Install

 Use pip:

-    $ pip install pycommands
+    $ pip install captain

 ## License